omar-basheer/UniVerse/README.md

 # UniVerse
-This repository contains the codebase for a social network app designed for Ashesi students.
+This repository contains the codebase for a social network app designed for Ashesi Univeersity students.
 The app has six main functionalities and was developed using REST API concepts, serverless and cloud technologies, and the flutter framework.

 # Demo